 - a rechargeable battery module

 - a coil and coil cable

-- a closed accessory socket
+- a closed accessory socket.

-- no acoustic component.

-Your processor is protected against failure from dust and splashing water (IP54 rated) when you wear it with:
+Your processor is protected against failure from splashing water or access of foreign objects 1.0 mm in diameter or larger (IP44 rated) when you wear it with:

 - a tamper resistant battery module

 - a coil and coil cable

-- a closed accessory socket
+- a closed accessory socket.

-- an acoustic component worn in the ear.